 It’s actually shocking what tiny corners of the world you can go to and still be able to communicate in English.
 Having said that, when you encounter people who don’t speak your language, you’ll be surprised by how much you can communicate through hand gestures and a humble smile.
 Plus there’s always Google translate!
 This is also a great opportunity to learn a new language.
 It’s all part of the fun and will create some great memories.

-Trust us, it won’t hinder your experiences at all.
+Trust me, it won’t hinder your experiences at all.

 10. It will be THE best thing you will ever do.

 Enough said.
-Now get yourself on that aeroplane and have the time of your life!
+Now get yourself on that airplane and have the time of your life!